 I am an experienced healer, a vessel used by God to bring wholeness of body, mind, and spirit to many, especially those healing from violence or abuse.
 Likewise, spiritual direction and holy conversations provide means for promoting individual healing, wellness, and the teaching of spiritual disciplines.

-The granddaughter of Irish and Spanish immigrants, I love Celtic spirituality and Latino issues are very important to me; including the response of our Episcopal Church to this population as partners in mission and ministry.
+The granddaughter of Irish and Spanish immigrants, I love Celtic spirituality and Latinx issues are very important to me; including the response of our Episcopal Church to this population as partners in mission and ministry.
 I'm able to conduct Spanish-language services of Holy Eucharist and the Daily Offices and am currently working to renew my conversational fluency.